cosinekitty/astronomy/source/kotlin/doc/rotation-eqd-ecl.md

 fun [rotationEqdEcl](rotation-eqd-ecl.md)(time: [Time](-time/index.md)): [RotationMatrix](-rotation-matrix/index.md)

-Calculates a rotation matrix from equatorial of-date (EQD) to ecliptic J2000 (ECL).
+Calculates a rotation matrix from equatorial of-date (EQD) to J2000 mean ecliptic (ECL).

 This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.
 Source: EQD = equatorial system, using equator of date.
 Target: ECL = ecliptic system, using equator at J2000 epoch.